Cheapest ways to watch football on TV 2022

 Aside from showing the weekend's Premier League highlights on Match of the Day every Saturday and Sunday night, the BBC only has the rights to one competition this season.
 Fortunately, it's a cracker: the FA Cup, which this season it shares with ITV.

-Typically the Beeb shows up to 16 FA Cup games each season, depending on how many replays there are in rounds one to four, while ITV will show at least 20.
+Typically the Beeb shows up to 18 FA Cup games each season, while ITV will show at least 20.

 Between them, they'll be showing at least one game per round from the first round onwards.
 At the business end of the season, the BBC and ITV will have one semi-final apiece, with both channels showing the final live.